 - 1-2 tablespoons coconut sugar see Notes for Whole30 option

 - 1 ½ – 2 tablespoons fish sauce plus more to taste, see Notes if on Whole30 or vegan

 - 2-3 green onions sliced thin

 - fresh cilantro chopped, for garnish

-In a medium pot, heat the coconut oil over medium heat.
-Add the onion, garlic, chile, galangal or ginger, lemongrass, and red curry paste and cook, stirring frequently, for 5 minutes, or until onions are softened.
+- In a medium pot, heat the coconut oil over medium heat.
+Add the onion, garlic, jalapeno or chile, galangal or ginger, lemongrass, and red curry paste and cook, stirring frequently, for 5 minutes, or until onions are softened.
 Add chicken broth and bring to a boil.
-Reduce head and simmer uncovered for 30 minutes.
+Reduce heat and simmer uncovered for 30 minutes.

 - Strain out the aromatics (the garlic, onions, lemongrass, and ginger) and discard.
 Add in coconut cream or milk, chicken breast (or tofu or shrimp), and mushrooms.
 Simmer until chicken breast pieces are just cooked through, then add fish sauce, coconut aminos (or coconut sugar), and lime juice, plus more of each to taste.

 - Cook 2 minutes, then ladle into serving bowls and top with sliced green onions and fresh cilantro.

 - Be sure to use coconut cream or coconut milk.
 Coco lopez and coconut creamer are not the same as coconut cream/coconut milk and will not work in this recipe.